Amber Heard cross-examined about fights with Johnny Depp

 FALLS CHURCH, Va.
 (AP) — Lawyers for Johnny Depp on Tuesday questioned the truthfulness of Amber Heard’s accusation that Depp sexually assaulted her with a liquor bottle.

-Heard was cross-examined after her testimony in Depp’s libel suit against her.
+Heard was cross-examined for most of the day after her testimony in Depp’s libel suit against her.

 Depp is suing Heard in Virginia’s Fairfax County Circuit Court over a December 2018 op-ed she wrote in The Washington Post describing herself as “a public figure representing domestic abuse.”
 His lawyers say he was defamed by the article even though it never mentioned his name.
 The trial is now in its fifth week.